Jen Hale: Personal life

 In 2015, Hale launched All Access Sideline Pass, an organization that focuses on educating and empowering young women in the New Orleans community through outreaches and seminars.
 She started the foundation after encouragement from former Saints running back Pierre Thomas.
 She also supports Alzheimer's Research, the Speech and Hearing Impaired Foundation among other causes and she's the Women's Health spokesperson for Thibodaux Regional Hospital.
 Hale was named one of New Orleans's top female achievers by New Orleans Magazine in 2015.
 In 2018, Hale revealed in a Women's Health article she co-wrote that she was diagnosed with dilated cardiomyopathy during the 2016 NFL season with 16% heart function rate, and she wore a portable defibrillator for six months until medication she took helped get her heart rate back to normal.
 Since then, she has worked with the American Heart Association, and she is a CrossFit enthusiast.

-She currently reside in her New Orleans home at French Quarter condo with her family, including her niece D’Vazny, whom she adores and loves a lot.
-On her social media accounts, Hale announced her engagement on July 18, 2022.
-By June 2023, that announcement was removed and an engagement ring no longer appeared on her hand.
-Subsequently, she adopted her niece as her own daughter on October 15, 2024.